Understanding Roth IRA conversions

 What is a Roth IRA conversion?

-• If you have a long time before retirement, you may be able to accumulate a significant amount of earnings that may eventually come out tax-free.
+• You have a long timeframe (typically 10-15 years or more) before you need the money, you may be able to accumulate a significant amount of earnings that may eventually be withdrawn tax-free.

-• Assets that have a depressed value will not create as large of a tax bill.
+• Assets with lower values will not create as large of a tax bill.

 • Assets in a Roth IRA are not subject to required minimum distributions (RMDs).
 So, if you don't need the money at age 73, you can let it keep working on a tax-free basis.1